microsoft/CompHRDoc/README.md

 │   │   └── ...
 │   ├── hdsa_train.json
 │   ├── coco_train.json
+│   ├── README.md # a detailed explanation of each file and folder
 │   └── ...
 └──HRDH_MSRA_POD_TEST/
     ├── Images/ # put the document images of HRDoc-Hard test set into this folder